 - The same setting also gave us demonically tainted Black Unicorns, created by magically corrupting unicorns to the cause of evil.

 - A fan-made Darklord from the "Book of Sacrifices" netbook for the Ravenloft setting is Addar, a unicorn whose pride and hostility to the traditional act of being ridden by a virginal elven maiden led to his seduction by a female Nightmare in disguise.
 This eventually led to his murdering a would-be rider, a crime for which he was sentenced to the Demiplane of Dread.
 There, he become a foul, corrupted creature, and also gave rise to his own race of defiled unicorns, the Shadow Unicorns, by coupling with the nightmare who had led him down the path of evil.

 - Killing a unicorn of your alignment in NetHack incurs a sizable penalty to your Luck Stat.
 Sacrificing a unicorn of your alignment (whether or not you killed it) will invoke your god's wrath.
 Possibly a Zig-Zag example, in that you incur no penalty for killing cross-aligned unicorns (and are, in fact, rewarded).

 - Justified in Overlord.
-The whole forest is tainted by evil and you can (and should) mercy-kill them.
+The whole forest is tainted by evil, to the point the unicorns have become crazed flesh-eating killers, and you can (and should) mercy-kill them.